Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/L-CCL2-aptamer.md

 <p class="header_box" id="Structure">Structure</p>
 <p class="blowheader_box">2D representation</p>
 <p>In 2007, Anders, H. J. et al. employed an in vitro selection process to generate the Spiegelmer mNOX-E36. mNOX-E36 is a 45-nucleotide and mouse-CCL2-specific Spiegelmer aptamer.
-NOX-E36 L-aptamer is a 40-nucleotide and Human-CCL2-specific Spiegelmer aptamer.
+NOX-E36 L aptamer is a 40-nucleotide and Human-CCL2-specific Spiegelmer aptamer.
 Here we use ribodraw to complete the figure, through the 3D structure information.
-The NOX-E36 L-aptamer was named by Anders, H. J. et al. in the article<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.</p>
+The NOX-E36 L aptamer was named by Anders, H. J. et al. in the article<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.</p>
 <p>5'-GCACGUCCCUCACCGGUGCAAGUGAAGCCGAGGCUCUGCG-3'</p>
 <img src="/images/2D/L-CCL2_aptamer_2D.svg" alt="drawing" style="width:800px;height:350px;display:block;margin:0 auto;border-radius:0;" class="img-responsive">
 <div style="display: flex; justify-content: center;"></div>

 <p class="blowheader_box">3D visualisation</p>
-<p>NOX-E36 L-aptamer is a Spiegelmer designed to bind to L-CCL2.
-To elucidate its crsytal structure, they employed single-wavelength anomalous diffraction (SAD) and refined the structure to a resolution of 2.05 Å. This technique allowed them to gain detailed insights into the interactions between the L-aptamer and its target protein.
-The resulting structural data provided a comprehensive understanding of the binding interface and the conformational details of the L-aptamer.
+<p>NOX-E36 L aptamer is a Spiegelmer designed to bind to L-CCL2.
+To elucidate its crsytal structure, they employed single-wavelength anomalous diffraction (SAD) and refined the structure to a resolution of 2.05 Å. This technique allowed them to gain detailed insights into the interactions between the L aptamer and its target protein.
+The resulting structural data provided a comprehensive understanding of the binding interface and the conformational details of the L aptamer.
 The PDB ID of this structure is 4R8I<sup>[<a href="#ref8" style="color:#520049">8</a></sup><sup>]</sup>.</p>
 <p>Additional available structures that have been solved and detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/structures" target="_blank" style="color:#520049"><b><i>Structures</i></b></a> page.</p>
 <div><p style="text-align:right;margin-bottom: 0px;">(Clicking the "Settings/Controls info" to turn Spin off)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
   <table class="table table-bordered" style="table-layout:fixed;width:1200px;margin-left:auto;margin-right:auto;"><tr>